Matchboxscope/matchboxscope.github.io/docs/Tutorials/ESP32RawUSBFrame.md

 restarting: r0\n */
 ```

 - In a previous version we had problems with frame synchronizsation, therefore we manipulated the frame buffer to eventually detect the offset.
-Therfore the frame-grabber function looks like this:
+A pattern of alternating 0,1 is added to the first 10 pixels.
+Therefore the frame-grabber function looks like this:

 ```cpp
 void grabImage()